btcpayserver/magento2-plugin/README.md

 ## Requirements
 - Magento 2.3 installation (tested on Community Edition 2.3.2 with PHP 7.2)
 - Magento < 2.3 should also work, but is untested.
+- Your BTCPay server must be setup with HTTPS

 ## Features
 - Allows you to pay with BTCPay Server in Magento 2 stores